jawalsh/comic-book-paratexts/pages/metadata-profile-controlled-vocab.md

 	- An introductory text, “consisting of discourse produced on the subjecte of the text that follows … it.”
 (Genette, p.
 161)
 - [`public authorial epitext`](/cbp/search/index.html?q=paratext_type:public authorial epitext)
 - [`publisher’s peritext`](/cbp/search/index.html?q=paratext_type:publisher’s peritext)
+	-  Paratexts that may be attributed to the publisher (rather than the author/artist).
+Genette includes things like the size and format of a book, the series to which a book belongs, and the “cover and its appendages.”
+Of course, in comics the cover is not strictly a publisher’s paratext, but can include substantial content from the writer, artist, and other creators.
+Genette describes the publisher’d paratext as
+> the whole zone of the peritext that is the direct and principal (but not exclusive)
+> responsibility of the publisher (or perhaps, to be more abstract
+> but also more exact, of the publishing house) - that is, the zone
+> that exists merely by the fact that a book is published and
+> possibly republished and offered to the public in one or several
+> more or less varied presentations.
+The word zone indicates that
+> the characteristic feature of this aspect of the paratext is basically
+> spatial and material.
 - [`solicitation`](/cbp/search/index.html?q=paratext_type:solicitation)
 - [`table of contents`](/cbp/search/index.html?q=paratext_type:table of contents)
 - [`title`](/cbp/search/index.html?q=paratext_type:title)